rohish-zade/SQL/README.md

-# sql-rz
+# SQL Interview Preparation

-All about SQL
+In this repo, you will find interview question on SQL for Data Engineering and Data Analyst Roles